 They decide to execute Jim and a SGT who gets in their way and keep Hannah and Selena for reproduction.
 Corporal Mitchell and another Soldier take Jim and the SGT out for execution to a killing field.
 Corporal Mitchell wants to bayonet Jim, the other Soldier can’t handle that kind of intimate murder, leading to a melee.
 The SGT is killed and Jim escapes.

 The next sequence is truly amazing because we see our hero morph from the sensitive man that he is naturally to a state of feral revenge indistinguishable from the fast-moving zombies.
 He’s shirtless to further emphasize his lack of civility as he makes short work of many of the soldiers to rescue Hannah and Selena.
-Corporal Mitchell who wanted to bayonet him and rape Selena becomes the focal point of Jim’s rage.
-Jim puts his thumbs deep into Corporal Mitchell’s eyes until he’s dead.
-This is a critical act of monstrosity because is shows not tells in the clearest finality that is no separation between Jim’s blind rage and the rage that has infected the human population.
+Corporal Mitchell who wanted to bayonet him and rape Selena becomes the focal point of Jim’s rage- Jim puts his thumbs deep into Corporal Mitchell’s eyes until he’s dead.
+This is a critical act of monstrosity because it shows not tells in the clearest finality that there is no separation between Jim’s blind rage and the rage that has infected the human population.

 I don’t want to totally spoil the ending because this film will remain with you and is a must see.
 It’s commentary on violence and society is forever salient: Violence is horrific, but forced civilization is worse and will lead to the ultimate act of revenge – THUMBS IN YOUR EYEBALLS or some such equivalent.
 The other important lesson the film tries to inculcate is to beware of self-certain sanctimonious people because their grandiosity could doom us all.